urql-graphql/urql/docs/architecture.md

 our perspective:

 - We subscribe to a "stream" and expect to get results on a callback
-- The `Client` issues the operation and we'll receive some results back eventually as either the cache responds (synchronously) or the request gets sent to our API.
+- The `Client` issues the operation, and we'll receive some results back eventually as either the cache responds (synchronously), or the request gets sent to our API.
-- We eventually unsubscribe and the `Client` issues a "teardown" operation with the same `key` as the original operation, which concludes our flow.
+- We eventually unsubscribe, and the `Client` issues a "teardown" operation with the same `key` as the original operation, which concludes our flow.

 The `Client` itself doesn't actually know what to do with operations.
 Instead, it sends them through